Pho: Ingredients and preparation

 Phở is served in a bowl with a specific cut of flat rice noodles in clear beef broth, with thin cuts of beef (steak, fatty flank, lean flank, brisket).
-Variations feature slow-cooked tendon, tripe, or meatballs in southern Vietnam.
+Variations feature slow-cooked tendons, tripe, or meatballs in southern Vietnam.
 Chicken pho is made using the same spices as beef, but the broth is made using chicken bones and meat, as well as some internal organs of the chicken, such as the heart, the undeveloped eggs, and the gizzard.

 When eating at phở stalls in Vietnam, customers are generally asked which parts of the beef they would like and how they want it done.